Graphic with new hire intent graphics

 You've set up an outbound strategy in your company.
 But you’re wondering when it’s the right time to contact your leads or how you can improve conversion.

 Often, these sales signal-based strategies (built on buying signals like the job change signal or fundraising signal) offer a higher reply rate and conversion rate as they let you know when your prospect is in need of your product or service and is ready to buy it.
-In the business world, it all comes down to timing …timing is everything.
+Timing drives conversion.
+Reach accounts when they're ready to buy, and your conversion rates improve significantly.

 Actually, during my time at Spendesk, the timing was among the top lost reasons in our CRM.
 If you can calibrate the good time to reach an account, you start with an unfair advantage and a better chance to convert your prospect.